remix-run/react-router/docs/guides/advanced/ComponentLifecycle.md

 There is no difference in the lifecycle of a component in the router as just React itself.
-Let's peel away the idea of routes, and just think about the components being rendered at different urls.
+Let's peel away the idea of routes, and just think about the components being rendered at different URLs.

 Consider this route config: